WadixTech/wadix-tools/README.md

 # wadix-tools
-Set of tools required to build and execute different labs and exampel projects
+Set of tools required to build and run the different courses labs and example projects